 1. Uptime and reliability

 The uptime and reliability of your site and hosting provider REALLY matters.
-This makes logical sense when you think about it for a minute – downtime is essentially zero speed; therefore, we should probably start our speed optimization process by making sure we have as little downtime as possible.
+This makes logical sense when you think about it for a minute – downtime is essentially zero speed; therefore, we should probably start our website speed optimization process by making sure we have as little downtime as possible.

-When I see people talking about site speed improving rankings, it’s most often when they move from a bad host to a good host.
-They then see their speed improve, see their rankings, organic traffic and conversions improve and determine that speed is clearly better for SEO.
+When I see people talking about speed improving rankings, it’s most often when they move from a bad host to a good host.
+They then see their speed improve, see their rankings, organic internet traffic and conversions improve and determine that speed is clearly better for SEO.

 What’s actually happened is they’ve improved their site’s reliability, and Google can now crawl it without getting frequent DNS errors or intermittent downtime in the form of 502 and 504 errors.

-Most of the cases where there’s a clear organic traffic and rankings improvement after speed optimization work, it’s due to the site’s reliability being improved in some meaningful way, not because the site is faster.
+Most of the cases where there’s a clear organic internet traffic and rankings improvement after website speed optimization work, it’s due to the site’s reliability being improved in some meaningful way, not because the site is faster.

 Get uptime monitoring setup for your site